v0st0k1/NaveTek-VR-game-for-android-with-Google-VR/README.md

 # NaveTek VR game for android
-This is a game made with unity and google vr, for the propose of working on android to experience a new kinetic sensation.
+This is a game made with unity and google vr, for the purpose of working on android to experience a new kinetic sensation.

 This a project of the subject 'Diseño de sistemas hipermedia' of the University of Cádiz.
 Documentation has been provided.